peterbsimpson/pairs-trading/README.md

-# pairs-trading
+# Pairs Trading Research/Insights
-## on going statistical arbitrage research
+## Statistical arbitrage research with the purpose of using a variety of pairs trading models to craft new insights and conlcusions